Rod Stewart charged over alleged altercation at Florida hotel

 The hotel’s security guard, named as Jessie Dixon in the police document, told officers that he saw a group of people near the check-in table of the private event trying to enter the area without authorisation.

-The affidavit claimed that Rod ( 74) and his group “began to get loud and cause a scene, and refused to follow (Mr Dixon’s) instructions to leave”.
+The affidavit claimed that Rod Stewart (74) and his group “began to get loud and cause a scene, and refused to follow (Mr Dixon’s) instructions to leave”.

-Mr Dixon alleged that Sean (39) had got “about nose to nose” with him when he told him to step back and create some space.
+Mr Dixon alleged that his son Sean (39) had got “about nose to nose” with him when he told him to step back and create some space.

 Police report

-According to the report, Rod “apologised for his behaviour in the incident”.
+According to the report, Rod Stewart “apologised for his behaviour in the incident”.

-Rod and Sean are described as “primary aggressors” in the document by the arresting officer, who claims he assessed footage taken from video cameras at the hotel.
+Rod Stewart and Sean Stewart are described as “primary aggressors” in the document by the arresting officer, who claims he assessed footage taken from video cameras at the hotel.

-Both Rod and Sean were arrested, and the music star was charged with simple battery.
+Both were arrested, and the music star was charged with simple battery.